michaelphan35/project-mern/README.md

 # datajaml
-taking a fully functioning Google Books API search engine built with a RESTful API, and refactoring it to be a GraphQL API built with Apollo Server.
+Taking a fully functioning Google Books API search engine built with a RESTful API, and refactoring it to be a GraphQL API built with Apollo Server.
 The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
 It's already set up to allow users to save book searches to the back end.
 <hr />

 ## Table of Contents